raspberrypilearning/flip-treat-webcards/en/step_7.md

 ## Upgrade your project

-If you have time, you can add more cards to your project.
+If you have time, you can add more cards to your project, customise the animation and colours, or add a header and footer.

+### Add more cards

 --- task ---